-We created a Website Profiler tool that provides detailed information about websites (or links) and their search visibility.
-It’s a handy tool for a quick domain/link overview or content gap analysis.
-(In case, you are looking for information on thousands of websites or links, we recommend you to look at miners from our Reports section).
+(If you are looking for information on thousands of websites or links, we recommend you to look at miners from our Reports section).

-What you can analyze with Website Profilers?
+What data you can analyze in Website Profiler

-Traffic change graph
+Traffic change data

 In total, there are 11 SERP features to analyze:

 - Local pack

 - People also ask

 Below the SERP Visibility graph, you will find a table listing the keywords for which your site or page ranks.